COMP311/lab-0/README.md

 Complete the tutorial, which shows you how to build and simulate a simple circuit with an XOR gate, 2 inputs, and 1 output.

-### Tips
+## Tips

-#### Documentation
+### Documentation

 As shown in the tutorial, you can right-click any component to open a menu and configure settings for that component.
 The menu also contains a "Help" button that opens documentation for that component.
 Whenever you don't know what a component does or need to review, please refer to the documentation.
+You can also hover your mouse over a component to see a brief summary.

 You may also download a PDF containing all documentation [here](https://github.com/hneemann/Digital/releases).

+### Settings

+To open settings, click Edit > Settings.

 #### Component tree view

-To make it easier to access components, you can enable Component Tree View.
-To do so, click View > Component Tree View.
+Click View > Component Tree View.
+This menu may make it easier for you to access components.

-To make this the default behavior, click Edit > Settings > Component tree view is visible at startup.
+To make this menu open by default, click Edit > Settings > Component tree view is visible at startup.

-You may also change the language here, if you want.
+#### Disable tunnel dialog

+We will soon learn about the Tunnel component, which is very frequently used.

+To make working with tunnels more convenient, disable the setting "Show dialog for automatic renaming of tunnels" (which is on by default).

-#### Note for macOS users
+### Note for macOS users

 macOS users, if control-click does not work for you, try right clicking with two-finger tap.
 If this is not already enabled, then do the following:

-1. Press Cmd+Space to open Spotlight Search.
+1. Open your computer settings.
-2. Type "trackpad" and press Enter.
+2. Search for "Trackpad" and press Enter.
 3. Set secondary click to "Click or Tap with Two Fingers".

 ## Example circuit

 In Digital, open [example.dig](example.dig).
 This is a simple circuit that contains a light-emitting diode (LED) and a mechanical switch.
 Ignore the green box labeled "Test" for now.

-Simulate the circuit by pressing the triangular Play button.
-Then, click the switch to toggle it and note how this affects the LED.
+Simulate the circuit by pressing the triangular Play button at the top.
+Then, click the switch to toggle it from open to closed, and note how this affects the LED.

 To read about how an LED works, right-click the LED component and click "Help".
 You may also want to read about the other components Supply voltage (logic 1 or) and Ground (logic 0).